pyprojectx/pyprojectx/docs/docs/recipes.md

 ## GitHub actions
 By using the `pw` wrapper script, you can simplify your GitHub actions:

-* no explicitly tool installations or docker images (for Python tools)
+* no explicit tool installations or docker images (for Python tools)
 * use the same commands and scripts in GitHub actions as on your laptop

 Some tips: